 The same principle extends to shopping: if you want a touristy memento, you’ll find plenty of places in the Grand Bazaar willing to sell you pottery, clothing, or a magnet, but there are also huge malls that offer a more contemporary look at Turkish fashion.

 There are also plenty of green spaces you can escape to on the outskirts of the city center if the bustle becomes a bit too much.
-Some of the most popular with locals, for example, are Belgrad Forest and Princes’ Island.
+Some of the most popular with locals, for example, are Belgrad Forest and the Princes’ Islands.

 Pros And Cons Of Istanbul

-While we’ve so far focused on the good reason or ten why you should plan a visit to Istanbul, it’s not all plain sailing.
-In this section, we’ll briefly outline the main pros and cons of any trip to this vibrant city, including discussing how safe Istanbul is.
+While we’ve so far focused on the good reasons or ten why you should plan a visit to Istanbul, it’s not all plain sailing.
+In this section, we’ll briefly outline the main pros and cons of a trip to this vibrant city, including its safety.

 A Rich History

-From the Byzantines to the Ottomans, Istanbul is bursting with reminders of the city’s storied past, both as the last bastion of the Roman Empire and as the capital of the last great caliphate.
+From the Byzantines to the Ottomans, Istanbul is bursting with reminders of the city’s storied past, including its role as the final capital of the Byzantine (Eastern Roman) Empire and later as the Ottoman imperial capital.

 Great Public Transport

-While not all forms of transport in this unique city are easy to navigate as a tourist, the metro and the tram are both very self-explanatory and make it easy to get to all the popular tourist areas of town that a visitor might wish to see.
+While not all forms of transport in this unique city are easy to navigate for tourists, the metro and the tram are both straightforward and make it easy to reach all the popular tourist areas of town that a visitor might wish to see.

 Ride Hailing